-This position offers a motivated graduate student the opportunity to work autonomously as well as collaboratively on the development of Pop-Up Humanities events in Topeka.
-The intern will spend the summer of 2017 preparing for the launch of this new program direction and will research, write, plan, coordinate, and implement up to three innovative, short-term “guerilla” humanities events highlighting history and literature.
-The intern will work on additional humanities council directives too that could include the grants program and the Water/Ways Smithsonian traveling exhibition partnership.
-The selected candidate will possess exceptional writing and research skills, strong communications skills (phone, email, and in-person), the ability to think creatively, good time-management skills, and an interest in learning more about hometown humanities.
+Kansas Humanities Council (112 SW 6th Ave, Suite 210, Topeka KS 66603).
+This position offers a motivated graduate student the opportunity to work autonomously as well as collaboratively as a Program Assistant for the statewide public humanities organization in Topeka.
+The intern will spend the summer of 2018 conducting research on the impact of public humanities in Kansas, assisting with publications, assisting with grants research and assessments, compiling donor information, researching and developing materials for an upcoming partnership with the Smithsonian's Museum on Main Street program, and implementing Pop-Up humanities concepts, and other duties as needed.
+The selected candidate will possess exceptional writing and research skills, strong communications skills (phone, email, in-person), the ability to think creatively, strong time-management skills, and an interest in learning more about hometown humanities.
 The position works in downtown Topeka with some offsite travel and reports directly to the Executive Director.

-Selected applicant will have the opportunity to gain hands-on experience and learn about the exhibition development process for upcoming projects produced through the Arts and Humanities Programming Department.
+Mid-America Arts Alliance (2018 Baltimore Avenue, Kansas City, MO 64108).
+Selected applicant will have the opportunity to gain hands-on experience and learn about the exhibition development process for upcoming traveling exhibitions produced through the Arts and Humanities Programming Department, including NEH on the Road and Exhibits USA.
 Responsibilities will include (but may not be limited to):

 - Assisting department staff with obtaining image rights for current exhibitions in development;